mrafieir/ch_frb_rfi/scripts/README.md

-### scripts

 These scripts are used for running rf_pipelines in order to e.g. inspect the variance estimator transform in the RFI chain.
-The scripts are written in the ch_frb_rfi format, meaning that you may have to study [example2.py](../example2.py) in order to understand what they actually do.
+They are written in the ch_frb_rfi format, meaning that you may have to study [example2.py](../example2.py) in order to understand what they actually do.